Olympic Natural History presents photos and notes about some of the species that live on the Olympic Peninsula in Washington.

 Living here, we enjoy opportunities to walk with camera and binoculars and to observe the animals and plants around us.
-This site contains images of some of the organisms we have seen on our walks.
 We continue to add new material to the site.

 The selection of animals on the site tends toward those that may be less noticed, photographed and written about elsewhere, thus the site has more details about insects and other small animals than it has obout birds and mammals.